agentsoz/matsim-melbourne/README.md

 ```
 Then choose the correct config file (presumably in the `scenarios' directory), then run.

 Evidently, you could modify the material of a scenario, in particular the config file.
+For example, you may want to set `lastIteration` first to 0 and then to 1 until everything is running smoothly.

 If you are a bit more experienced, you could copy `RunMelbourneTemplate.java`, adjust to your needs, and run that one.